bxparks/rpn83p/USER_GUIDE.md

   but there are features of the HP-42S that can be improved on.
 For example, the HP-42S has a 2-line LCD display which is better than the single-line display of earlier HP calculators.
-The TI-83 and TI-84 LCD screens are big enough to show the entire RPN stack as well as the hierarchical menu bar all the time.
+The TI-83 and TI-84 LCD screens are big enough to show the entire RPN stack as well as the hierarchical menu bar at all times.
 - The RPN83P does not implement its own floating point routines, but uses the ones provided by the underlying TI-OS.
 There are essential differences between the two systems.
 For example, the HP-42S supports exponents up to +/-499, but